mukamisha/DelanieProject/README.md

 	*JAVASCRIPT
 	*JQUERY
 ## BDD
     *you enter your name.
     *enter your email.
     *type your comment in the text-area.
-*once youi submit your commment we will notify you with an alert message.
+    *once you submit your commment we will notify you with an alert message to comfirm you, that we have received your feedback.

 ## This is my project link
 https://mukamisha.github.io/DelanieProject/